Bread Dad

 Recipe Sections

-This buttermilk banana bread recipe should take you roughly 10 minutes to prepare and clean up.
+Excluding the baking time, this buttermilk banana bread recipe takes me roughly 10-15 minutes to prepare and clean up.
 Please be aware that this is an oven-baked banana bread recipe.
 It is not made with a bread machine.
 You will find a printable and “pin-able” recipe at the bottom of this page.

 Buttermilk Banana Bread – Fresh from the Oven